p0l4ris06/Obsidian-Vault/Biology/B Glossary/Pathogen.md

-a microorganism that causes disease
+A microorganism that causes disease
+#B-definition